KAFKA2306/gennote/README.md

 # Project Description

-This searches for the latest financial data, formats it, and posts it to a blog.
+It searches for the latest financial data, formats it, and posts it to a blog.
 Result : https://kafkafinancialgroup.hatenablog.com/

 ## Directory Structure